hellocoldwinter/hellocoldwinter.github.io/_works/selector.md

 <br><br>

 **DESIGN CHOICE** <br>
-**Approach 1: Recommendations are randomly generated**
+<ins>Approach 1: Recommendations are randomly generated</ins>
 - Customers are presented with different categories (movies, games, restaurants, events…)
 - Customers choose the category based on what they want to do with their friends/family.
-- The app will provide customers some basic filters to narrow down their list
+- The app will provide customers some basic filters to narrow down their list.
+- The app then proceeds to send a request to external APIs to get data based on the user’s filters then randomize and put them into a list.
+<ins>Rationale for approach 1:</ins>